-The Company made a policy election to treat the income tax with respect to GILTI as a period expense when incurred.
+The Company made a policy election to treat the income tax with respect to the global intangible low taxed income ("GILTI") as a period expense when incurred.

 Stock-Based Compensation

 Stock-based compensation is recognized as an expense in the consolidated financial statements and is measured at the fair value of the award.
 The Company recognizes compensation expense for stock awards based on grant date fair value using the Black-Scholes option-pricing model.
 The Company accounts for forfeitures as they occur.